Expert judges awarded top three designs for statewide website where New Yorkers will soon be able to access their healthcare records

 This Saturday we opened voting to the public, giving the people a chance to select the designs they like best for the Patient Portal for New Yorkers.
 Voting will be open until April 23rd, and we ask that you help us determine the interfaces you find the clearest, most straightforward and user-friendly.

-The Patient Portal for New Yorkers will allow patients simple, secure online access to their personal health information, via the Statewide Health Information Network of New York (SHIN-NY).
+The New York Patient Portal will allow patients simple, secure online access to their personal health information, via the Statewide Health Information Network of New York (SHIN-NY).
 Currently, only providers can access this network, but this is about to change.

 Similarly to the way online banking works, the patient portal will permit you to review the details of your own health records and medical history, empowering you to take charge of your health.
 As with secure online banking, your healthcare records are highly protected, and only available to be viewed by you, and the healthcare providers (or family members) to whom you grant consent.